-Over the last few months I have been searching for a flat up to £245,000 and identified one close by in Builth Wells I like with a park and transport links in the vicinity, the downside is that it's only got 52 remaining years left on the lease.
-There is not much else in Builth Wells for this price, so just wondered if I would be making a grave error buying a short lease?
+I am looking for a flat up to £305k and found one near me in Builth Wells I like with amenity areas and station in the vicinity, however it's only got 52 remaining years left on the lease.
+There is not much else in Builth Wells suitable, so just wondered if I would be making a mistake acquiring a lease with such few years left?

-Should you require a mortgage the shortness of the lease will likely be a potential deal breaker.
-Reduce the price by the anticipated lease extension will cost if not already taken into account.
-If the existing owner has owned the premises for at least twenty four months you can ask them to commence the lease extension formalities and then assign it to you.
-An additional ninety years can be extended on to the existing lease term and have £0 ground rent by law.
-You should speak to your conveyancing lawyer concerning this.
+If you need a home loan the shortness of the lease will likely be an issue.
+Reduce the price by the expected lease extension will cost if it has not already been discounted.
+If the current proprietor has owned the property for at least 2 years you may ask them to start the process of the extension and pass it to you.
+An additional ninety years can be extended on to the current lease term and have £0 ground rent by law.
+You should speak to your conveyancing lawyer concerning this matter.